Skip to main content

 What should I do if I suspect my child has motor delay?

-Gillette Children's has one of the most experienced providers who complete Developmental evaluations.
+Gillette Children's has some of the most experienced providers who complete developmental evaluations.
 If treatment is needed, our providers collaborate with a wide range of Gillette specialists to provide a comprehensive treatment plan.
-(Note: we do not screen for behavioral conditions like autism)
+(Note: we do not screen for behavioral conditions like autism.)
+Our experts specialize in early diagnosis and treatment of motor delay, giving your child the best chance to recover delayed motor skills when possible.

 We also work closely with specialists in: